okviz/okviz.github.io/_mydocs/calendar-pro/options/holidays/index.md

 This section describes the details of how to manage the options for the holidays feature in Calendar Pro.

+Learn how to modify its fields by reading the subsections.

+> **NOTE**: To improve how holidays are shown in the visual, read the [Events/Holidays labels](../../options/events-labels/index.md) section.

+<TO DO>MOVE THE DESCRIPTIONS TO THE DEDICATED SUBSECTIONS</TO DO>

 ## Managing options for the holidays
 The options for the holiday can be managed in the visual options.